-It's easy to forget that the world we see around us today hasn't always been like this.
-Rather, it was constructed and shaped by seemingly countless individuals: scientists and inventors, artists and philosophers, politicians and activists all had a hand in its creation, so many people that it's impossible to recall them all.
+It's easy to forget that the world we see around us today wasn't always like this.
+Rather, it was constructed and shaped by countless individuals: scientists and inventors, artists and philosophers, politicians and activists all had a hand in its creation, so many people that it's impossible to recall them all.
 Most of their names are now part of a tangle of threads hidden at the back of the tapestry that is the Western world.

 However, a select few have had such a profound impact on our culture that their names remain woven at the forefront of the Western world's collective mind.
 Such figures include the physicist Albert Einstein (whose name is now synonymous with intelligent), the religious leader Jesus Christ (whose name is frequently used as an exclamation), and William Shakespeare.